sirosen/globus-sdk-python/docs/authorization.rst

 an up-to-date ``Authorization`` header, and trying to handle a 401 (if that header is expired).

-Whenever using the :ref:`Service Clients <clients>`, you should be passing in an authorizer when you create a new client unless otherwise specified.
+Whenever using the :ref:`Service Clients <services>`, you should be passing in an authorizer when you create a new client unless otherwise specified.

 The type of authorizer you will use depends very much on your application, but